Home

 Titanium alloys - when titanium goes out to form a bond

-Titanium alloys were originally developed in the early 1950s for aerospace applications in which their high strength-to-density ratios, that is, they are light, yet strong, were especially attractive.
-Although they are still vital to the aerospace industry for these properties, recognition of the excellent resistance of titanium to many highly corrosive environments, has led to widespread nonaerospace industrial applications.
+Titanium alloys were originally developed in the early 1950s for aerospace applications due their unusually high strength-to-density ratio, meaning, they are light, yet strong.
+Nowadays, though they are still vital to the aerospace industry for the exactly the same properties, the recognition of titanium excellent resistance in highly corrosive environments has led to widespread non-aerospace industrial applications.
 Stemming from decreasing cost and increasing availability of mill and fabricated products, titanium alloys have become standard engineering materials for a host of common consumer products too.

-In order to better understand the composition of an alloy containing titanium, you first need to understand titanium structure.
-Titanium atoms are arranged in a regular pattern, extending in all three dimensions.
-The shapes of these patterns determine two possible forms for pure titanium:
+In order to better understand the composition of an alloy containing titanium, you first need to understand the common titanium structure.
+Titanium atoms are arranged in regular patterns, extending in all three dimensions.
+The shape of these patterns determine two possible forms for pure titanium:

 α (alpha)-titanium - in which atoms are arranged in a somewhat hexagonal pattern, and,